wunderwuzzi23/blog/content/posts/2020/red-team-offensive-security-service-offerings.md

 Personally, I think a good strategy is to define programs and teams who operate in this space by **what services the team (or teams) provide(s) to the organization**.

-The business groups, blue team, developers, engineers, employees and clients are our customers.
+The business groups, blue team, developers, engineers, employees and clients are the customers.

 ## Defining an offensive security program